isaacsuchalover/isaacsuchalover/README.md

 > do not give me suggestive or pet nicks those makes me uncomfortable,
 >
-> please call me Isaac, Caleb, or darling, im fine with those three, if you want to call me something else, let me know
+> please call me Isaac, Augustus, or darling, im fine with those three, if you want to call me something else, let me know

 > do not randomly friend me without talking, i want to know you before we add.
 >